keanlee/Openstack-DevOps/README.md

 # Openstack
-This Repository just for openstack deploy
+This Repository for openstack deploy
+                    Zabbix deploy
+                    ceph deploy